Bipolar Disorder is an illness that causes significant changes in mood, activity levels, and the ability to carry on daily activities.

 It turned out that they were misdiagnosed with depression when they should have been diagnosed with Bipolar Disorder.

-They may have received medication for depression….medication that for someone with Bipolar can be terrible….sound familiar?
+They may have received medication for depression….medication for someone with Bipolar can be terrible….sound familiar?

 We know the questions to ask you about Bipolar Disorder and know which life insurance companies do the best job underwriting Bipolar Disorder.